One Call Away. Ownership Chains and Ease of Communication in Multinational Enterprises: Mapping multinational ownership networks

+Figure \ref{fig: wh_km_dist} reveals a clear hierarchical gradient in time overlap.
+As subsidiaries sit lower in the ownership chain, their overlapping working hours with the ultimate parent decline monotonically.
+This pattern carries sharp implications for coordination: subsidiaries at the tail of long chains are more likely to operate outside the parent’s business hours, making direct managerial oversight costly, and increasing the need for delegation to intermediate entities.\\

+We provide further evidence consistent with this intuition by estimating a naive control gravity equation that isolates the role of overlapping working hours across firm locations.
+We aggregate ownership links at the country-pair level, distinguishing parent–subsidiary from middleman–subsidiary relationships.
+As illustrated in Figure \ref{fig: fictional chain}, links from the parent to both intermediaries A and B and final subsidiary C define parent control, while links from intermediaries A and B to the final subsidiary C capture middleman control.
+Table \ref{tab: bigravity} reports estimates from the following reduced-form equation:

-where i and j stand for origin and destination country and $N_{ij}$ counts the number of companies in country j controlled by companies located in country i. $wh_{ij}$ measures overlapping working hours between i and j, while $\mathbf{x}_{ij}$ is a vector of gravity controls we source from the CEPII Gravity dataset (namely, the logarithm of distance measured in km, and indicator variables for the presence of, respectively, contiguous borders, common language, common legal origins, colonial ties and regional trade agreements between countries). $\gamma_i$ and $\gamma_j$ capture origin and destination country fixed effects. \\
+where $i$ and $j$ stand for origin and destination country and $N_{ij}$ counts the number of companies in country $j$ controlled by companies located in country $i$. $wh_{ij}$ measures overlapping working hours between $i$ and $j$, while $\mathbf{x}_{ij}$ is a vector of gravity controls we source from the CEPII Gravity dataset (namely, the logarithm of distance measured in km, and indicator variables for the presence of, respectively, contiguous borders, common language, common legal origins, colonial ties and regional trade agreements between countries). $\gamma_i$ and $\gamma_j$ capture origin and destination country fixed effects.